dottorm/olimpo/README.md

 olimpo
 ======

-A backend as a service application
+A backend as a service application based on Play Framework